 An unintended consequence of picking in today’s fast-paced warehouse is aisle congestion.
 Many warehouse configurations are narrow and do not allow for the level of traffic needed to meet efficient order fulfillment.

-Too many bodies combined with forklift/other mechanized vehicle traffic, create an unsafe workplace.
-In fact, the U.S. Department of Labor Statistics identified this as a major cause of fatalities in the warehouse.
+Too many bodies combined with forklift or other mechanized vehicle traffic creates an unsafe workplace.
+In fact, the U.S. Department of Labor Statistics identified this as a major cause of fatalities and injuries in the warehouse.

 Every warehouse uses some manner of product picking.
 The challenge is doing so in a safe and efficient manner.
 There are many possible solutions to improve ergonomics and reduce injury.
-Some high tech solutions call for the use intelligent robotics to handle much of the picking.
+Some high-tech solutions call for the use of intelligent robotics to handle much of the picking.
 While this is an option, for many the investment makes it unrealistic.